One of the most important decisions we make in life is who we choose to be around.

 They haven’t figured out yet that hard work puts you in a place where good luck can find you, and they are famous for putting in little effort.

-If you’re around someone with a cold, there’s a good chance you’ll catch the cold.
+If you’re around someone with a cold, there’s a good chance you’ll catch a cold.

 What are you catching from the people around you?